essbee808/factivity/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/essbee808/factivities.
+Bug reports and pull requests are welcome on GitHub at https://github.com/essbee808/factivity.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

-FACTivities is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+FACTivity is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).